acworkma/azlab/apim/ldap/readme.md

 ## Simple ldap server
 - Install ldapjs
 - Add ldapserver.js to your Ubuntu host
+- Set server.listen at the end of the file to your host IP!
 ```
 mkdir ldap
 cd ldap